SalomePlatform/smesh/doc/salome/gui/SMESH/input/over_constrained_volumes.rst

 ************************

 This mesh quality control highlights volumes sharing only one border with other volumes.
-In other words, the volumes having all their nodes on the external border of the mesh are highlighted.

 .. note::
 	The highlighted volumes are actually over-constrained only if, at the computation time, the boundary conditions on the borders where the nodes are located are all Dirichlet boundary conditions.